UMass-RC/unity-docs/docs/jargon.md

 **High Performance Computer Cluster (HPC Cluster)**: A system made up of many smaller computers that behaves like one large computer.
 HPC allows a user to utilize the power of many computers simultaneously.

-**Scheduler**: Distributer of resources.
+**Scheduler**: Distributor of resources.
 If you request 2 CPU cores for your **job**, the **scheduler** will reserve those cores and connect you to them.
 In a multi-threaded computer, the operating system also distributes resources and manages tasks like a job scheduler.
 The Scheduler for the Unity cluster is called [Slurm](https://support.ceci-hpc.be/doc/_contents/QuickStart/SubmittingJobs/SlurmTutorial.html).

 **Node**: One of the computers that serves as part of an **HPC cluster**.
 See [node list](technical/nodelist.md).